Geospatial analysis of toponyms in geotagged social media posts: Introduction

 We note that the geotag attached to a post does not necessarily correspond to the place referred to in the text~\cite{Pavalanathan2015, Johnson2016}.
 This discrepancy can arise from inaccurate tagging~\cite{Oliveira2016}, but it can also be a manifestation of the geographic awareness and identity of the user, i.e., how users perceive and choose to represent their location or the place under discussion~\cite{Xu2013, Han2015, Arthur2019Human}.
 Users may (mis)represent their location for various reasons, such as privacy concerns, a desire to be associated with a particular place, or simply because they are referring to a location that is not their own.

 In this study, we focus on understanding the geographic distribution of geotagged posts and the toponyms they contain.
-Our goal is not to identify patterns of toponym usage at the individual user level, but rather to understand the collective, population-level knowledge about the relationship between toponyms and geographic locations.
+Our goal is to understand the collective, population-level knowledge about the relationship between toponyms and geographic locations rather than to identify patterns of toponym usage at the individual user level.
 Similar questions have been addressed in the literature: Hollenstein and Purves~\cite{Hollenstein2010} used user-annotated geotag data from the image hosting service Flickr to delineate city centers and neighborhoods; Hu and Janowicz~\cite{Hu2018Empirical} studied the names of points of interest (such as restaurants and shops) registered on Yelp, a user-generated local business review platform, in metropolitan areas in the United States.
 These studies were primarily focused on urban areas, and therefore the analysis was limited to a relatively small geographic scale.
 In addition, the results were rather descriptive and were not aimed at deriving general laws of toponymic occurrence.
-In contrast, we use a data-driven modeling approach to uncover the underlying principles governing the occurrence of toponyms of different granularities on a larger geographic scale, aiming to understand how these distributions reflect collective spatial perceptions.
+In contrast, we use a data-driven modeling approach to uncover the underlying principles governing the occurrence of toponyms of different granularities on a larger geographic scale, aiming to understand how these distributions reflect collective spatial cognition.

-We first show that the distribution of the total set of geotagged posts is characterized by a power-law density distribution, reflecting the inhomogeneity of the population distribution.
-We then focus on the geographic distribution of individual toponyms.
-We find that the occurrence of each toponym is inhomogeneously distributed in geographic space, in contrast to the distributions of common nouns and toponyms referring to a place outside the observation area.
-We show that such inhomogeneity cannot be explained without taking into account the spatial specificity of each toponym, and propose a simple alternative model that reproduces features of the observed data.
-We conclude by discussing the implications of our work.